Diagnose Lymphedema

 Years of Expertise in Vascular Medicine

 Treating lymphedema requires experience and expertise.
 Swelling can have very different causes.
-At Derma Medical Clinic, diagnostics combine vascular medicine and dermatology, taking all symptoms into account.
+At our Vascular Center, diagnostics combine vascular medicine and dermatology, taking all symptoms into account.
 Dr. med.
 Andreas Gutwein, as your treating physician, will reliably assess whether lymphedema is present, how advanced it is, and which therapy makes sense in each individual case.

 Dr. med.
-Andreas Gutwein is responsible for the assessment and treatment of vascular diseases at Derma Medical Clinic; as a specialist in angiology and general internal medicine as well as phlebology, he is an expert in this field and has many years of experience in the diagnosis and treatment of lymphedema.
+Andreas Gutwein is responsible for the assessment and treatment of vascular diseases at our Vascular Center; as a specialist in angiology and general internal medicine as well as phlebology, he is an expert in this field and has many years of experience in the diagnosis and treatment of lymphedema.

 What you can expect from us